jph98/scripts/c-snippets.md

 Dynamic Storage and Data Structures
 -----------------------------------

-Instead of fixed length arrays you can use linked lists.
+Instead of fixed length arrays you can use other data structures that expand dynamically, e.g. a linked list:

     struct island *next;